-AACSB: Reflective Thinking AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-04 Identify the various federal; state; and local taxes.
-Level of Difficulty: 3 Hara
+Learning Objective: 01-04 Identify the various federal, state, and local taxes.

-95. Raquel recently overheard two journalism students discussing the merits of the federal tax system.
+95) Raquel recently overheard two journalism students discussing the merits of the federal tax system.
 One student offered as an example of unfairness the spouse of a well-known politician who paid little income tax as most of the spouse's income was earned in the form of municipal bond interest.
 What type of taxes is the journalism student considering in his example?
 What type of taxes is he ignoring?
 Define each type of tax.
 What role does each type of tax play in calculating relative tax burdens?
 What role does each type of tax play in evaluating fairness?

-The student is considering explicit taxes and ignoring implicit taxes.
+Answer: The student is considering explicit taxes and ignoring implicit taxes.
 An explicit tax is a tax that is directly imposed by a government unit and easily quantified.
 Implicit taxes are the reduced rates of pre-tax return that a tax-favored asset produces (e.g., the lower pre-tax rate of return earned by tax exempt municipal bonds).
 Although implicit taxes are real and equally important in understanding our tax system, they are difficult to quantify.

-Implicit taxes are very difficult to quantify and thus, are generally not considered when calculating average and effective tax rates (i.e., when assessing relative tax burdens).
-Since implicit taxes are ignored in these calculations, taxpayers' may conclude that groups of taxpayers investing in tax advantaged assets (subject to implicit tax) do not pay their fair share of tax as represented by a low effective tax rate.
+Because implicit taxes are difficult to quantify, they are not generally considered when calculating average and effective tax rates (i.e., when assessing relative tax burdens).
+Since implicit taxes are ignored in these calculations, taxpayers may conclude that groups of taxpayers investing in tax advantaged assets (subject to implicit tax) do not pay their fair share of tax as represented by a low effective tax rate.